 What is Oilskin?

-Oilskin is a microcrystalline and paraffin wax impregnated 100% cotton fabric, similar to the material of Driza-bone coats.
-It is durable and long lasting.
-Dying processes have been developed in Australia to withstand our hard conditions.
-Used for farming, fishing, camping, working or holidaying, oilskin keeps the rain and wind out whilst keeping the warmth in.
-Our own brands Bendigo Clothing and Bulldust are made in Fiji using 100% Australia oilskin.
+Oilskin is a waxed cotton fabric used to make waterproof garments such as vests, jackets, coats and trousers.
+Made by impregnating a liquidised microcrystalline and paraffin wax mix onto large sheets of cotton fabric, oilskin is durable and long lasting.
+Modern dying processes have been developed in Australia to produce garments that can withstand our harsh climate.
+Our oilskin products are often used for farming, fishing, camping, horse riding or working outdoors; oilskin keeps the rain and wind out whilst keeping the warmth in.

 History of Oilskin